- Bluetooth mice are the perfect answer to a cable-free desk and a great alternative for the laptop touchpad.

 - In the Device Manager double-click USB Hub device to open its properties.

-- When Properties window opens, go to Power Management tab and uncheck Allow the computer to turn off this device to save power.
+- Navigate to the Power Management tab and uncheck Allow the computer to turn off this device to save power.
 Click OK to save changes.

 Note: Remember that you need to repeat these steps for all devices connected to the USB Hub.